 6. Monsieur Verdoux (1947)

-With “Monsieur Verdoux”, a romantic comedy drama, Chaplin completely detached himself from the Tramp in order to incorporate the character of Henri Verdoux, a man who, after being fired from his job, decides to marry and murder rich widowed women in order to support himself and his family.
+With “Monsieur Verdoux,” a romantic comedy-drama, Chaplin completely detached himself from the Tramp in order to incorporate the character of Henri Verdoux, a man who, after being fired from his job, decides to marry and murder rich widowed woman in order to support himself and his family.
 Of course, just like any story, this one also suffers some obstacles and dangers that give it its exciting thrill and forward-moving plot.
-Once again, its humour and creative crime story is in fact hiding, and in the end exposing, a more important social and historical aspect that is closely related to the end of the second world war, which was only less than two years prior of this film’s release.
-Kill a few and you’re a murderer condemned for life, kill a thousand and you’re a hero honoured by all.
+Once again, it’s humor and creative crime story is, in fact, hiding, and in the end exposing, a more important social and historical aspect that is closely related to the end of the Second World War, which was only less than two years prior to this film’s release.
+Kill a few, and you’re a murderer condemned for life, kill a thousand, and you’re a hero honored by all.

 Read More: Charlie Hunnman Movies